-You can build one for free with the SendPulse chatbot builder.
 Here’s a great example of a chatbot from booking.com, where a virtual assistant helps you choose a place for vacation and book a room.

 Scheduling may also be beneficial.
 On the one hand, you can schedule SMS and web push notifications and always be prepared in advance, without creating campaigns in a hurry.
 On the other hand, you can set up auto-posting in socials and in a Facebook Messenger chatbot.
 It allows you to plan your marketing campaigns.

 A digital marketing strategy can do a lot for your business.
 There are plenty of online channels to choose from.
 They all vary in price, outreach potential, usability, and purpose.
 What you need is a solid combination of channels that best fits your business.